Rolex Sea-Dweller: Sea-Dweller Submariner 2000 models

 The Sea-Dweller Submariner 2000 versions were made between 1967-1983 and had an increased depth rating of 610 m and so-called Double Red dials.
 The Sea-Dweller Submariner 2000 watches have two red "SEA-DWELLER / Submariner 2000” text lines on the watch dial, which led to an unofficial "Double Red" designation by watch collectors.
 The Rolex Sea-Dweller 2000 watch case has a diameter of 40.0 mm mm and a thickness of 14.7 mm.
 The crystal was thick, domed plexiglass.
 Following the Double Red dial, an all white dial version was released in 1977 and ran until approximately 1983, called the "Great White".
+The Rolex Sea-Dweller is part of Rolex's Professional line.

 Sea-Dweller 4000 models

 The Sea-Dweller Submariner 2000 models were succeeded by the Rolex Oyster Perpetual Sea-Dweller 4000 (4000 ft = 1220 m) model 16660, or "Triple-Six", with an increased depth rating to 1220 m.
 These watches had a Caliber 3035 movement and were made between 1978 and 1989.
 It was the first Rolex tool watch to receive a sapphire crystal, thicker case and a reworked larger more reliable helium escape valve.
 The last Comex Sea-Dweller 4000 Rolex reference number is 16600.
 It featured an improved bracelet with solid end links and an updated Calibre 3135 movement.
 This watch was issued to Comex divers since 1992.
 The Rolex Sea-Dweller 4000 watch case has a diameter of 40.0 mm and a thickness of 15.5 mm (crystal thickness 4 mm), and the case and bracelet weigh 165 g.
 The luminous paint used changed from tritium to LumiNova to Super-LumiNova.
-The 16600 was discontinued in 2009 and replaced by the 44mm Deepsea Sea-Dweller model 116660.
+The 166600 was discontinued in 2009 and replaced by the 44mm Deepsea Sea-Dweller model 116660.

 2014 Sea-Dweller 4000 re-introduction

 In 2014 Rolex re-introduced the Sea-Dweller with a new 116600 reference, also known as the SD4K.
 This watch retained the historic 40 mm case size but was updated with a cerachrom ceramic bezel inlay with all 60 individual minutes marked instead of only the first 15 minutes and the new ‘Maxi dial’ for increased utility and legibility.
+It used the Calibre 3135 automatic movement.
 The bracelet was updated with the new quick adjustment ‘glidelock extension’ system (20 mm adjustment range in 2 mm increments) that combined with the ‘fliplock extension link’ (adds 27 mm length to the bracelet) allows the watch to be worn over a very thick diving suit without the use of any tools.
 These watches were made between 2014 and 2017 – making it one of the shortest production runs for any Rolex sports model – and marked the end of the 40.0 mm diameter Sea-Dweller models featuring a 20 mm lug width.